LD-Reborn/embeddingsearch/README.md

 # embeddingsearch
 **This is still highly work-in-progress**

-Embeddingsearch is a python library that uses Embedding Similarity Search (similiarly to [Magna](https://github.com/yousef-rafat/Magna/tree/main)) to semantically compare a given input to a database of pre-processed entries.
+Embeddingsearch is a DotNet C# library that uses Embedding Similarity Search (similiarly to [Magna](https://github.com/yousef-rafat/Magna/tree/main)) to semantically compare a given input to a database of pre-processed entries.

-When first implementing the idea, it was conceptualized to only import files into the database.
+This repository comes with
+- the library
+- a ready-to-use CLI module
+- a REST API server (WIP) for if you want to process the data somewhere else or make it available to other languages.

 # How to set up
 1. Install [ollama](https://ollama.com/download)